pylonboard/nextjs-pylonboard/README.md

     Quick Start
 </h2>
 <p>
     Make sure you have the latest stable versions for Node.js and NPM installed.
-After that, run <code>npm install</code> inside the project-folder and after the install finishes, run <code>yarn dev</code>.
+After that, run <code>npm install</code> inside the project-folder and after the install finishes, run <code>npm run dev</code>.
 A browser window will open and you will see the live preview.
 </p>